rvennam/istio101/workshop/exercise-3/README.md

 ### Use Watson Tone Analyzer
 Watson Tone Analyzer detects the tone from the words that users enter into the Guestbook app.
 The tone is converted to the corresponding emoticons.
-You will use the Watson Tone Analyzer API given to you as a part of this lab.
+You will use the Watson Tone Analyzer API key given to you as a part of this lab.

 <!--BCOMMENT-->